 Warning: Resetting the power manager will permanently remove a RAM disk, if present, and all of its contents.
 You will also need to reset the date and time (using the Date & Time control panel).

-4. Replace logic board.
+- 4. Replace battery transfer board. - 5.
+Replace logic board.

 The cursor does not move when you are using trackpad